By Richard Pops, Chief Executive Officer of Alkermes

 Real change requires shared thinking among a wide range of healthcare stakeholders.
 Now is the time to come together and put forth a concerted effort to comprehensively rethink the way we care for patients, utilizing the digital, clinical, and pharmacological advances of the past few years and engaging all aspects of the healthcare system.
 We must work together with policymakers to ensure that the state and federal licensing requirements can accommodate this shift, insurers need to enable the right models for reimbursement, and regulators need to examine the digital platforms and HIPAA concerns to institute the right form of the currently-relaxed regulations.

 As Andy Warhol said, “They always say time changes things, but you actually have to change them yourself.”
 Now is the time for us as an industry to unite as a positive force for change to forge purposeful advancements that will outlast this crisis and meaningfully impact our healthcare system for the long-term.

 * “Agree” percentages represent a net, or sum, of the proportion of respondents who selected “somewhat agree” and those who selected “strongly agree” in response to the question asked.
 Please refer to this link for details of the methodology and full survey results

 About Richard Pops

-Richard Pops serves as chairman and CEO of Alkermes, a fully integrated, global biopharmaceutical company developing medicines in the fields of neuroscience and oncology.
+Richard Pops serves as Chairman and Chief Executive Officer of Alkermes, a fully integrated, global biopharmaceutical company developing innovative medicines in the fields of neuroscience and oncology.